-During an interview a few years ago our candidate told us that he owned a small business, he assured us it would not be a distraction.
-The candidate was smart, articulate and had an entrepreneurial spirit, these are all skills that we were looking for.
-We interviewed him and he did very well, he was a great candidate.
+During an interview a few years ago, our candidate told us that he owned a small business.
+He assured us it would not be a distraction.
+The candidate was smart, articulate and had an entrepreneurial spirit, all skills that we were looking for.
+He was a great candidate.

-When I mentioned this candidate to my colleagues there were differing opinions on whether or not we should hire him, and the opinions were strong.
-Several said, “absolutely not”, others were more open minded and thought we should use our “gut” to assess the candidate’s commitment.
+When I mentioned this candidate to my colleagues, there were differing opinions on whether to hire him, and the opinions were strong.
+Several said, “Absolutely not!”
+Others were more open minded and thought we should use our “gut” to assess the candidate’s commitment.
 There were concerns that he was using our job for the benefits or to finance his small business.
-As it turned out the concerns were not warranted, but you can see that discussing your side hustle can be tricky.
+We hired him and it turned out the concerns were not warranted, but you can see that discussing your side hustle can be tricky.

 Here are some things to consider:

-If it comes up in an interview discuss it like any other job.
+If it comes up in an interview discuss, it like any other job.
 If you are very excited about your side hustle but not as excited about the job, you might as well pack your bags.
-They will know the job will not be your priority.
+They will know their job will not be your priority.

 Companies understand that side hustles are a fact of life, but they do not have to like it.
 They want to hire once and find the right people the first time.
 Sharing an employee with another job or a passion can be scary for an employer.
 Do not give them a reason to pass on a great hire.